 As evidenced by:

-A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred, and the goal of nursing interventions is aimed at prevention.
+A risk diagnosis is not evidenced by signs and symptoms as the problem has not yet occurred.
+Nursing interventions are aimed at prevention.

 Expected outcomes:

-- Patient will maintain vital signs within normal limits
+- Patient will maintain vital signs within normal limits.

 - Patient will demonstrate normal CSF findings: